dougeby/IntuneDocs/InTuneDocs/DeployUse/pre-shared-key-wi-fi-profile.md

     SSID is the SSID for which you’re creating the policy.
 For example, `./Vendor/MSFT/WiFi/Profile/Hotspot-1/Settings`

-  e.Value Field is where you paste your XML code.
+  e. **Value Field** is where you paste your XML code.
 Here’s an example.
 Each value should be adapted to your network settings.
 See the comments section of the code for some pointers.
 4. Choose **OK**, save, and then deploy the policy.

     > [!NOTE]